emit-rs/emit/book/src/producing-events/tracing/manual-span-completion.md

 ```

 Take care when completing spans manually that they always match the configured filter.
 This can be done using the `when` control parameter like in the above example.
 If a span is created it _must_ be emitted, otherwise the resulting trace will be incomplete.

+The type of the identifier bound by `guard` is a [`SpanGuard`](https://docs.rs/emit/0.11.0-alpha.21/emit/span/struct.SpanGuard.html).
+When the guard goes out of scope or is manually completed, it constructs a [`Span`](https://docs.rs/emit/0.11.0-alpha.21/emit/span/struct.Span.html) and passes it to a [`Completion`](https://docs.rs/emit/0.11.0-alpha.21/emit/span/trait.Completion.html).
+A completion that emits the span will be used by default, but a different completion can also be passed to [`complete_with`](https://docs.rs/emit/0.11.0-alpha.21/emit/span/struct.SpanGuard.html#method.complete_with).